jeffrey82221/regex_inference/README.md

 In addition, using ChatGPT allows `regex_inference` to leverage the model's understanding of semantics and context.
 This means our package can generate regex patterns that not only match the strings provided but also capture the underlying pattern in a way that is meaningful and intuitive for humans.

-## Use Cases and Benefits for Data-Related Industries
+## Use Cases in Data-Related Industries

 Regular expressions are a powerful tool for working with text data.
 They can be used for tasks like data extraction, data cleaning, and data validation.
 However, writing regex patterns can be complex and time-consuming, especially for those who are not familiar with regex syntax.